 When we were young, we were all taught that red, blue and yellow were the primary colours.
 The reason why they were the primary colours was that you can make other colours in those colours and you cannot make red, blue and yellow.
 The truth is that you are only one-third correct if you think red, blue and yellow are the only primary colours you see.

 The primary colours really depend on the medium of use of the colours – digital, print or art.
 The definition of primary colours would be that they are pure hues that cannot be made from any other source of colour.
 We see colours with colour receptors cells, cones that detect red, green and blue wavelengths.
 All the colours that we know of are perceived by the wavelengths these colours give within the visible spectrum aka the human colour space.

 We learned the primary colours are red, yellow and blue because they were the primary colours of the artist to create colourful artwork.
 This is the easiest and quickest way to comprehend the use of colours as a beginner.
 By understanding how to use colours in your own drawings it is easier to comprehend what other artists did before.
-Red, yellow and blue is used when you are painting a portrait.
-Paints and markers can create black when all colours are combined and create other colours.
-But black is not needed to create any colour because red, blue and yellow are opaque.
-No extra colours are nesscessary.
-By looking at a painting and looking for the colour combination of certain colours the primary colours for painting and everyday use are red, blue and yellow.
+Red, yellow and blue is considered to be the most commonly used version of the colour model.
+Painters and physicists have used this colour model and expanded on what colour is and how to use it since the 18th century.
+Paints and markers can create black when all the primary colours are combined.
+This also means that this colour model is subtractive.
+An addition of black pigments or dyes is not needed to create any colour to be visible because red, blue and yellow are opaque.
 This trio is the basis of a lot of colour theory that exists.